salrashid123/iap_identity_platform_app/README.md

 `IAP` is basically a super proxy inspired by Google's [BeyondCorp](https://cloud.google.com/beyondcorp/) that uses to provide user- and device-based authentication and authorization and not just a network perimeter (eg, VPN).
 You use it to easily shield your web application to certain groups of users and perform [Context Aware Access Control](https://cloud.google.com/iap/docs/cloud-iap-context-aware-access-howto).

-`Cloud Identity Platform` is basically Google Cloud's Customer Identity management solution similar to `Auth0` Or `Okta`.
+`Cloud Identity Platform` is basically Google Cloud's Customer Identity management solution similar to `Auth0` or `Okta`.
 As with any CIAM solution, you can use it to manage user signup and authentication flows done though a variety of 3rd party ideneity providers.

 The SDK it provides allows you to easily perform user authentication for a visitor to your application by managing the oauth2 flows against a variety of providers like `Google`, `Facebook`, `Yahoo` and much more.

 >> NOTE:  this tutorial is **NOT** supported by Google.  _caveat emptor_